rehamAbass/class3/class3/PITCHME.md

 ---
-To access to overridden method (the original one), we can use the `super` keyword.
+To access the overridden method (the original one), use the `super` keyword.
 For example:
 ```java
 @Override